datamade/parserator/README.md

 6. **Repeat steps 3-5 as needed!**

 ## How to use your new parser
-Once you are able to create a model from training data, install your parser module.
-Then, you can use the ```parse``` and ```tag``` methods to process new strings.
+Once you are able to create a model from training data, install your custom parser by running `python setup.py develop`.

+Then, in a python shell, you can import your parser and use the ```parse``` and ```tag``` methods to process new strings.
 For example, to use the probablepeople module:

 ```
 >>> import probablepeople